-The market is responding to new challenges regarding risks related to cybersecurity (such as cyber-attacks, data loss, hacking etc.) as well as to the consequences of climate change by improving its insurance policies providing coverage against such risks, and taking into account the severe recent losses attributed to weather phenomena.
+The market is responding to new challenges regarding risks related to cybersecurity (such as cyberattacks, data loss and hacking), as well as to the consequences of climate change by improving its insurance policies providing coverage against these risks, and taking into account the severe recent losses attributed to weather phenomena.
 Significant steps have been taken for the application of new technologies to the insurance sector.
-These include data processing and analysis through AI technologies, such as machine learning algorithms employed to predict risks and effectively respond to the insureds' personalised needs, tracking and combating insurance fraud, risk modelling, et al.
+These include data processing and analysis through AI technologies, such as machine-learning algorithms employed to predict risks and effectively respond to the insureds' personalised needs, tracking and combating insurance fraud and risk modelling.

-The increasing frequency of extreme weather conditions with a significant economic impact is increasing the investment directed to the development of parametric insurance, i.e., a type of insurance under which the insurer automatically reimburses the insured based on predetermined trigger parameters (such as weather conditions), upon occurrence of which the parties have agreed in advance to activate the right to claim compensation at the predetermined rate.
+The increasing frequency of extreme weather conditions with a significant economic impact is increasing the investment directed to the development of parametric insurance^[26] (i.e., a type of insurance under which the insurer automatically reimburses the insured based on predetermined trigger parameters (such as weather conditions)), upon occurrence of which the parties have agreed in advance to activate the right to claim compensation at the predetermined rate.